WikiTeq/mediawiki-pages-News/README.md

 * `$wgRestrictDisplayTitle = false;`
 * `$wgPFEnableStringFunctions = true;`

-* depending on news length, you may want to bump the string length limit `$wgPFStringLengthLimit = 10000;`
+When news length exceeds the default number of characters (N = 1000), you'll get a warning saying, "_Error: String exceeds N character limit._" Then you might want to bump the string length limit:

+* `$wgPFStringLengthLimit = 10000;`

 # Setup